mauriciocramos/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Proportion of the missing values.
+The proportion of the missing values is considerably high and deserves an exploration of the missing data pattern.

 ```r